LCC-CIT/CS233JS-CourseMaterials/Labs/Lab04-Node/Lab04_Instructions_Node.md

 #### Version A: Web Page Bookmarker

 Build a **BookMarker** app that lets users save, view, and delete web page bookmarks.
 Each bookmark should store at minimum a title and a URL.
 Bookmarks should be persisted using `localStorage` so they survive a page refresh.

+*Note: Starter files and an example running on citstudent for you to try are coming soon!*

 #### Version B: TBD